 The dates and numbers still resonate with me.
 They form a mathematical tapestry of history; of points and connections; the comings and goings of people and events woven across Time.

 One man dropped the first bombs on Japan.
+Another man documented the aftermath of the last bomb dropped.

 Actions and reactions are set into motion and 24 years later a life is lost.